-Over the past two decades, over four billion people have been affected by natural disasters worldwide and more than 1.2 million people have lost their lives.
-Among the 10 deadliest disasters in the world, the earthquakes associated with tsunamis caused 58% of deaths during 2000-2019 (UNDRR 2019).
-The 2004 Indian Ocean earthquake and tsunami (226,408 deaths) and the 2010 Haiti earthquake (220,000 deaths) significantly increased the number of deaths from these hazards during this period (IFR and RCS 2012).
-It is important to note that the loss of life is greater in poor countries.
-Poverty, as an indicator of lack of access to resources and income opportunities, adds to other aspects that determine the vulnerability of the poor such as place, age, gender, community structure, and political issues (Ncube, Mangwaya, and Ogundeji 2018).
+Over the past two decades, more than four billion people have been affected by natural disasters worldwide with approximately 1.2 million deaths.
+Among the 10 deadliest disasters in the world, the earthquakes associated with tsunamis caused 58% of deaths during 2000-2019 (UNDRR, 2019).
+The 2004 Indian Ocean earthquake and tsunami (226,408 deaths) and the 2010 Haiti earthquake (220,000 deaths) significantly increased the number of deaths from these hazards during this period (IFR & RCS, 2012).
+Death toll in developing countries as a result of natural hazards is high, which is due to poverty, inadequate resources, and other factors including place, age, gender, community structure, and political issues (Ncube, Mangwaya, & Ogundeji, 2018).

-Low income is often identified as an important component that limits people's ability to cope with natural disasters (Borderon and Oliveau 2016) and the poorest are more likely to die (Yohe and Tol 2002).
-This consideration is a reality for all vulnerable people, especially in developing countries, and seems to place these people in a state of fatality, where the increase in their income appears to be the sole condition to reduce their vulnerability.
+Low income is often identified as an important driver which limits people's ability to cope with natural disasters (Borderon & Oliveau, 2016).
+Thus, this results to the death of more vulnerable and resourceless people (Yohe & Tol, 2002).
+This is evident for all vulnerable people, especially in developing countries, and seems to place these people in a state of fatality, where the increase in their income appears to be the sole condition to reduce their vulnerability.
 However, it is possible to put the weight of income into perspective by considering the resources available to the population to adapt to an earthquake.
-A study conducted in Utah (USA) showed that income is not considered a key determinant of earthquake adaptation (Nicoll and Cova 2016).
-A comparative study in Seattle (USA), Osaka (Japan), and Izmir (Turkey) showed that the least costly adaptation measures (knowing the location of nearby medical emergency centers, having a first aid kit, and having a 4-day supply of dehydrated or canned food) are preferred by people (Lindell and Perry 2000; Solberg, Rossetto, and Joffe 2010).
-A study conducted in Germany and Zimbabwe compared economic resources and perceived adaptive capacity at the household level.
-It showed that past experiences, perceived risk of future impacts, and perceived adaptive capacity are likely to be more important determinants of adaptation than economic resources (Grothmann and Patt 2005).
+A study conducted in Utah (USA) showed that income is not considered as a key determinant to adapt to earthquake (Nicoll & Cova, 2016).
+A comparative study in Seattle (USA), Osaka (Japan), and Izmir (Turkey) showed that people preferred the least costly adaptation measures (knowing the location of nearby medical emergency centers, having a first aid kit, and having a 4-day supply of dehydrated or canned food) in the face of earthquake (Lindell & Perry, 2000; Solberg, Rossetto, & Joffe, 2010).
+Also, another study conducted in Germany and Zimbabwe compared economic resources and perceived adaptive capacity at the household level.
+The study demonstrated that past experiences, perceived risk of future impacts, and perceived adaptive capacity are likely to be more important determinants of adaptation than economic resources (Grothmann & Patt, 2005).

-These studies appear to support the humanities and social sciences perspective that implementing adaptation measures can reduce vulnerability and improve personal safety (Nicoll and Cova 2016).
-A social approach to risk management (bottom-up), based on participatory management that values local knowledge, may be less costly and more effective in reducing risk at the community level (Bétard and Fort 2014).
-Gaillard mentioned many cases (Australia, New Zealand, Philippines) where people used their passive prevention skills to avoid negative impacts on their lives and livelihoods (Gaillard, Cadag, and Rampengan 2019).
-Such an approach requires a prior good knowledge of the population's risk behavior in their area.
+These studies appear to support the humanities and social sciences perspective that implementing adaptation measures can reduce vulnerability and improve personal safety (Nicoll & Cova, 2016).
+A social approach to risk management (bottom-up), based on participatory management that values local knowledge, may be less costly and more effective in reducing risk at the community level (Bétard & Fort, 2014).
+Gaillard mentioned many cases (Australia, New Zealand, and the Philippines) where people used their passive prevention skills to avoid negative impacts on their lives and livelihoods (Gaillard, Cadag, & Rampengan, 2019).
+However, such an approach requires a prior good knowledge of the population's risk behavior in their area.